NiCADitO/Ignition_eclipse_mosquitto_mqtt/README.md

       * Install the **MQTT Engine** module.
       * Configure the MQTT Engine to connect to the broker using the hostname **`mosquitto`**.
 The port is `1883`.

-Once configured, the Edge Gateway will publish Sparkplug B data to the Mosquitto broker, and the Main Gateway will subscribe to and process that data, making it available in its Tag Provider.
+Once configured, the Edge Gateway will publish Sparkplug B data to the Mosquitto broker, and the Main Gateway will subscribe to and process that data, making it available in the Cirrus Link managed Tag Provider.

 -----